39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 11. Daisies (Bellis perennis)

-They mix well with almost everything, work beautifully along pathways and garden edges, and have a long and beautiful season that stretches from late spring well into summer.
-Simple, reliable, always welcome.
+They mix well with almost everything, work beautifully along pathways and garden edges, and have a long season that can stretch from late spring well into summer.
+Daisies are simple, reliable, and always welcoming.

 12. Irises